twitter/finagle/doc/src/sphinx/Metrics.rst

   count as 5XX for this counter.

 **time/<statusCode>**
-  A histogram on duration per Http status code.
+  A histogram on duration in milliseconds per HTTP status code.

 **time/<statusCategory>**
-  A histogram on duration per Http status code category.
+  A histogram on duration in milliseconds per HTTP status code category.

 Mux